 Recovery Bay Center, Panama City Beach’s best addiction treatment center has the therapies and services necessary to help individuals get a hold of sobriety.
 Contact Recovery Bay Center by calling 833.991.2955 to learn more about substance use disorder and mental health programs.

 A person who has come to depend on a dangerous chemical to feel a sense of normalcy–regardless of health and personal consequence–has most likely developed a substance abuse disorder.

-At Recovery Bay Center in Panama City Beach, Florida, we help men aged 18 recovery from substance use disorder and mental illness. we take pride in creating individualized treatment plans for each of our clients..
+At Recovery Bay Center in Panama City Beach, Florida, we help men ages 18+ recover from substance use disorder and mental illness.
+We take pride in creating individualized treatment plans for each of our clients.
 Recovery Bay’s mindful, community-centered, therapeutic approach can help you regain control of your life.
-Our 9-bed addiction recovery treatment center has helped countless men rebuild lives that were once destroyed by addiction and mental illness.
+Our 22-bed addiction recovery treatment center has helped countless men rebuild lives that were once destroyed by addiction and mental illness.
 We are a men-only residential mental health and addiction center in Panama City Beach, Florida.
 Our boutique-style treatment center offers adventure therapy, a personal chef, and medical detox for clients 18 years of age and older.
 These are a few of the treatment options we offer:

 In addition to the genetic and cultural factors that affect brain vulnerability, access to dependence-producing drugs influences a person’s likelihood of becoming addicted.
 Over time people begin to view their drug of choice as a reliable, dependable friend.
 The pleasurable effects of the drugs are eventually followed by anxiety, depression, insomnia, lethargy, and cravings.